alperkumcu/alperkumcu.github.io/index.md

 <p>I’m a researcher at Hacettepe University.
 My research investigates use of space in language and memory operations mainly through eye movements.
 I'm an avid user of <a href="https://www.r-project.org" target="_blank">R</a> and supporter of <a href="https://osf.io/5egx4" target="_blank">open and reproducible science.</a>
 <br>
 <br>
-I’ve been working as the associate editor of <a href="http://www.edebiyat.hacettepe.edu.tr/eng-dergiler.php" target="_blank">Hacettepe University Journal of Faculty of Letters</a> as of February, 2020.
+I’ve been working as the associate editor of <a href="http://www.edebiyat.hacettepe.edu.tr/eng-dergiler.php" target="_blank">Hacettepe University Journal of Faculty of Letters</a>.
 I’m the proud holder of the Hacettepe University Science Incentive Award 2020 in social sciences.

 <hr>
 <p><h2>Education</h2>